BINAQUAL: A Full-Reference Objective Localization Similarity Metric for Binaural Audio: Background

 \subsection{AMBIQUAL}

 AMBIQUAL \cite{Narbutt2020AMBIQUAL} is a full-reference objective metric designed to assess the quality of compressed ambisonic spatial audio.
 It evaluates both listening quality and localization accuracy directly from B-format ambisonic.
 More specifically, listening quality is determined from the omnidirectional channel, while localization accuracy is calculated based on a weighted product of similarities from the directional channels in the B-format audio.

 AMBIQUAL was developed by adapting and extending ViSQOL \cite{Hines2015ViSQOLAudio}, a full-reference objective metric designed to evaluate the perceptual quality of audio signals.
 ViSQOL operates by comparing a reference (high-quality) audio signal with a test (degraded) version.
 For this purpose, it uses the Neurogram Similarity Index Measure (NSIM) \cite{Hines2012Speech}, which measures the similarity between corresponding time-frequency components of the reference and test signals, providing a quantitative indication of how well the test signal preserves the spectral characteristics of the reference.

-Unlike ViSQOL, which uses magnitude spectrograms to measure similarities between reference and test signals, AMBIQUAL leverages spectrograms of phase angles (phaseograms).
-AMBIQUAL quality predictions were compared with the results of a MUSHRA subjective listening test for a varied set of compressed ambisonics contents, and it was shown that AMBIQUAL predictions correlate well with scores from the listening test \cite{Narbutt2020AMBIQUAL}.
-However, the AMBIQUAL model is limited to ambisonic content, as it operates on B-format rather than the binaural render.
+Unlike ViSQOL, which uses magnitude spectrograms to measure similarities between reference and test signals, \mbox{AMBIQUAL} leverages spectrograms of phase angles (phaseograms).
+Phaseograms are segmented into fixed-duration patches, and NSIM is applied locally to each aligned reference and test patch.
+The final similarity score is obtained by averaging NSIM values across all patches and frequency bands.
+These scores are aggregated across directional channels to estimate localization fidelity.

+AMBIQUAL quality predictions were compared with the results of a MUSHRA subjective listening test for a varied set of compressed ambisonics contents, and it was shown that \mbox{AMBIQUAL} predictions correlate well with scores from the listening test \cite{Narbutt2020AMBIQUAL}.
+However, the \mbox{AMBIQUAL} model is limited to ambisonic content, as it operates on B-format rather than the binaural render.
 In other words, the model provides a single quality score for an ambisonic recording, regardless of the render angle.

-\section{BINAQUAL Model}
+\section{BINAQUAL MODEL}